regilero/regilero.github.com/_posts/2015-10-04-http_smuggling_in_2015_part_one.markdown

 Next step is to build your own tool.
-For my extensive tests I've build my tools with **python**, using the `socket` library you have a very nice low level HTTP client where all the strange things are allowed, and you have an high level language to compute sizes.
-Because we'll see later that **sizes matters**.
+For my extensive tests I've build my tools with **python**, using the `socket` library you have a very nice low level HTTP client where all the strange things are allowed, and you have an high level language to compute sizes (hiding queries in chunks, counting bytes, etc), or to add SSL support.

-And if you really want to study smuggling you will have to use **tcpdump** or **wireshark** to study the transmission of the signal between the actors, who is cleaning up the messages, what is not cleaned up, how does timers and size thresholds alter the behaviors, etc.
+If you really want to study smuggling you will have to use **tcpdump** or **wireshark** to study the transmission of the signal between the actors, who is cleaning up the messages, what is not cleaned up, how does timers and size thresholds alter the behaviors, etc.